2021 IN REVIEW: Police shooting sparked riot in Tigard - NewsBreak

 Read a letter to the Tigard community from Police Chief Kathy McAlpine written after the fatal shooting of Jacob Macduff and the declared riot in downtown Tigard.

-McAlpine was a finalist last month to be hired as police chief in Tacoma, Washington, but city leaders instead chose a candidate from Texas .{loadposition sub-article-02}
+McAlpine was a finalist last month to be hired as police chief in Tacoma, Washington, but city leaders instead chose a candidate from Texas.

 Comments / 0